Beach Club Vibes

 Morgan Princess Hotel and Beach Club

-Morgan Princess Hotel and Beach Club is in Taurito, a quiet spot between Puerto Rico and Mogán.
-It has just 2 Google reviews with a 4.0 average.
+Morgan Princess Hotel and Beach Club is in Taurito, a quieter spot between Puerto Rico and Mogán.
+It's hotel-based, with a bar, restaurant, and sunbeds.

 Frequently asked questions about Gran Canaria beach clubs